Telli/SyncOne/README.md

 # SyncOne

 **SyncOne** is a modular and extensible application designed to manage SMS communication and processing in real-time.
-It supports seamless operation through a combination of background services and user interface integration, ensuring reliable messaging workflows.
-SyncOne is ideal for scenarios requiring message automation, real-time updates, and platform independence.
+Built with .NET MAUI, it supports seamless operation through background services and a robust architecture.

 ---

 ## Features

-- **Background Processing:**
-  - A robust foreground service (`SmsService`) processes SMS messages independently of the UI.
+- **Real-Time SMS Processing**:
-  - Ensures messages are sent and processed even when the application is not active.
+  - Background service (`SmsService`) ensures continuous SMS processing even when the app is closed.
+  - Retry mechanism for reliable SMS delivery with exponential backoff for failed attempts.

-- **Platform-Agnostic Design:**
+- **Platform-Agnostic Design**:
-  - Uses `ISmsService` as an abstraction layer for SMS operations, enabling seamless integration across platforms.
+  - Uses `ISmsService` as an abstraction layer for SMS operations, enabling cross-platform integration.
-  - `AndroidSmsService` provides platform-specific implementation for Android.

-- **Real-Time Updates:**
-  - The UI reflects real-time updates of received and processed messages via `MainViewModel`.

-- **Retry Mechanism:**
-  - Built-in retry logic ensures reliable SMS delivery with exponential backoff for failed attempts.

-- **Modular Architecture:**
+- **Extensible Architecture**:
-  - Components like `DatabaseService`, `ApiService`, and `ConfigurationService` encapsulate specific responsibilities, promoting maintainability.
+  - Modular components like `DatabaseService`, `ApiService`, and `ConfigurationService` promote maintainability and scalability.

+- **Intelligent Integration**:
+  - Supports Language Models (LLMs) for intelligent SMS-based interactions, such as AI assistants, language translation, and more.

 ---

-## Components

-### 1. **AndroidSmsService**
-- **Role:**
-  - Handles platform-specific SMS operations such as sending and receiving messages.
-  - Implements the `ISmsService` interface.
-- **Features:**
-  - Real-time SMS receiving using Android broadcast receivers.
-  - SMS delivery and sent status tracking using `PendingIntent`.

-### 2. **SmsService**
-- **Role:**
-  - Background service that ensures SMS processing continues even if the app is closed.
-- **Features:**
-  - Loads unprocessed messages from the database.
-  - Uses `ISmsService` for sending SMS.
-  - Implements a retry mechanism for failed message deliveries.

-### 3. **MainViewModel**
-- **Role:**
-  - Manages UI state and interactions.
-- **Features:**
-  - Binds to the message list, reflecting real-time updates from `AndroidSmsService`.
-  - Exposes commands like refresh to reload messages from the database.

----

 ## Prerequisites

-1. **Android Development Environment:**
+1. **Development Environment**:
-   - Android Studio or equivalent IDE.
+   - Visual Studio 2022 or later with the MAUI workload.
+   - .NET 8.0 SDK or later.
-   - Android SDK.
+   - Android SDK (API level 21 or higher).

-2. **Permissions:**
+2. **Permissions** (for Android):
    - Add the following permissions to `AndroidManifest.xml`:
      ```xml
      <uses-permission android:name="android.permission.SEND_SMS"/>